 More information about the EDNC STAR Court Program may be found within the following brochure.

-If you are interested in participating in the EDNC STAR Court Program, talk to your U.S. Probation Officer and fill out the STAR Program Referral Form below.
+If you are interested in participating in the EDNC STAR Court Program, talk to your U.S. Probation Officer and fill out the STAR Program Referral Form.

-For more information on the Department of Justice and EDNC Reentry Programs:
+Information on the Department of Justice and EDNC Reentry Programs.

-For more information on the EDNC Probation Office and offender reentry:
+Information on the EDNC Probation Office and offender reentry.